Opencast-Moodle/moodle-block_opencast/README.md

 3. Saving the form creates an upload job, which is registered to the Upload Job Queue.
 <img src="https://user-images.githubusercontent.com/9437254/32501133-7da4fd56-c3d7-11e7-9c1f-fe242345e2c7.png" width="500"></br>
 4. The processing of a video is done during a cron job and contain the following steps:
-    1. A new series is created in opencast with the name "Course_Series_[ID of the course]", if it is not yet created.
+    1. A new series is created in opencast with the name which was set in the settings, if it is not yet created.
-    2. A new group is created in opencast with the name "ROLE_GROUP_MOODLE_COURSE_[ID of the course]", if it is not yet created.
+    2. A new group is created in opencast with the name which was set in the settings, if it is not yet created.
+This step is skipped if "Create a group" is not selected in the settings.
     This group control the access to the video.
     3. The video is uploaded to opencast, if it does not yet exist or the config *reuseexistingupload* is false.
     4. The group is assigned to the video.

 Since most operations in the upload process are done by opencast in an asynchronous fashion, uploading a video can take multiple runs of the cronjob to finish.

+## Use case 2 - Change the visibility ###
+The teacher of a course wants to hide an uploaded video from the students.
+The (opencast) admin has definded student specific roles.

+Steps to change the visiblity:

+1. Go to the overview section of the block.
+2. Click on the visiblity icon.
+3. The processing of the video starts:
+    1. The ACL-Roles of the video are changed and updated in Opencast.
+    2. A workflow (must be defined in the settings) is started which refreshes the metadata.